It is truly amazing how much New Jersey amusement parks have changed over the years.

 Since the 19th century, amusement parks have been popular places for New Jerseyans to seek thrills and enjoy entertainment.

 One of the earliest parks in the Garden State was Pleasure Island, which first opened in 1894.
 The park’s attractions, which included a roller coaster and a boardwalk, were cutting-edge for their time.
 In the same era, another early amusement park, Camden Park, opened its doors in 1895.
-The park featured a large roller coaster and several other rides, as well as a dance hall and a casino.
+The park featured a large roller coaster and several other rides, as well as a dance hall.

 In the early 1900s, developers transformed a sleepy island in Burlington, NJ into a vibrant summer destination called Island Park.
 They built bathhouses, ice cream parlors, picnic areas, and eventually, amusement rides.
 This rapid development turned the island into a hub of activity, drawing visitors from far and wide.
 The island’s popularity as a vacation spot continued to grow throughout the following decades.
 Island Park was not long-lived as it closed in 1934.

 One of the most iconic theme parks of all time was Palisades Amusement Park, which opened in 1898 and featured some of the largest and most impressive roller coasters of its time.
 The park was so much more than just an amusement park – it was an incredible destination to see popular rock bands in the 1960s, it was also the epitome of fun entertainment, excitement, and memories.

 Action Park, also known as Accident Park, was a one-of-a-kind amusement park known for its unruly, uncontrolled, and extremely dangerous rides.
 It became infamous for its high rate of injuries among visitors, which earned it the rather unfortunate nickname.
 The park featured some truly unconventional attractions, including a concrete luge track and a widely known defective looped water slide.